Reliability — The #1 Skill All Employers Crave

 Taking pride in your work, even when no one is watching

-These little actions tell employers everything they need to know about you — long before skill or experience ever come into play.
+These little actions tell employers everything they need to know about you — long before skill or experience ever comes into play.

 Reliability Is Doing What’s Expected — and Doing It Well